ululi1970/PyGlue/README.md

     }
 ```
 Note that Py::PythonFunction requires the first two std::string arguments.
 The number and type of the remaining arguments
 is arbitrary, without the need to do anything else (e.g., create wrappers).
 PyGlue will use template metaprogramming to
 generate the appropriate code.
-The only thing that the user needs to do is to make sure that ham.py contains a function spam which accepts 5 arguments, and use the appropriate functions to convert them to numpy if necessary.
+The only thing that the user needs to do is to make sure that ham.py contains a function spam which accepts 5 arguments.
-See also the main.cpp file for more example of usage.
+For examples on how to transfer more complex data structures and more example of usages
+see main.cpp.

 # Design considerations

 The library is designed to minimize deep copies.
 To this effect, only basic types (bool, std::string, int, float and double) are passed by value, and can be returned  as function values.
-Data rich structures (e.g., valarrays) are instead aliased into numpys, without deep copies.
+Data rich structures (e.g., vectors) are instead aliased into numpys, without deep copies.
+As a rule of thumb, data that lives
+on the stack should be copied, data on heap should be aliased.

 # Memory management

 Python's memory is managed by an automatic garbage collector.
 Any object in Python is reference counted: when the reference count hits zero, the garbage collector gets to work.
 C++ is of course different: For classes that require allocation, the user has to provide an explicit destructor to make sure resources are released when done with an instantiation of the class.
 When we interact with the Python interpreter, we need to be cognizant of the difference.
 With few exceptions, all interactions with the interpreter generate pointers to PyObject objects.
 While totally opaque from the point of view of C++, they can be classified in three categories: "New", "Stolen" and "Borrowed" (this is Python lingo).
 "New" objects are generated by the interpreter and are passed to C++, e.g. as the return value of a function.
 When done with a "New" object, it needs to be disposed of properly, by calling Py_DECREF() on it.
 If there is a chance that the object may be a null pointer (e.g., when returning from a Python function that does not have an explicit return XXX statement), use Py_XDECREF() instead.
 "Stolen" objects are objects that are included in compound structures: e.g., when we pack a bunch of PyObjects into a tuple to be passed to a function as a single argument.
 Typically this happens with XXX_SetItem() calls.
 The "stolen" objects will be released when the structure they have been included into is Py_DECREF().
 In other words, Py_DECREF descends into each object and checks if their ref count is zero.
 If so, they are zapped.
+When processing a request to run a Python script in C++, the arguments are stored as they are processed by the packing function in a vector.
+Then this vector is processed and all entries are packed into a tuple, which is finally passed to the Python interpreter.
+Upon return, the pointer of this tuple is Decref'd, which in turns applies the garbage collector to everything that is contained in it.
 The trickiest objects are the "borrowed" ones.
 These are objects that have been gotten from another object, typically with a XXX_GetItem() call.
 If we are planning to hold on the object for a while, during which there is a potential for the other object to get zapped, we need to increase the reference count of the borrowed object, to prevent from being zapped should the original owner be zapped.
 We do this by Py_INCREF().
+Normally, we use GetItem to extract
+data as returned by Python scripts, typically in constructors and there should not be the need to INCREF them.

 If all of this sounds confusing, it is because it is.
 For this reason, the best course of action is not to have PyObjects loose in the C++ code.
-Thus, by design PyGlue hides all references to PyObjects.
-The public functions only deal with non PyObjects.
-That way, hopefully, we can keep tab on the PyObjects and avoid momery leaks and dangling pointers.
-However, note that Python is not completely safe from memory issue, so be careful nonetheless.
+These issues arise only of you decide to implement packing functions for specific classes.
+In general, you should use GetItems only in the constructor, and not hang on on the PyObject* that is the argument passed to the constructor.
 # Error management

 Presumably, the user is interested in accessing the Python interpreter because Python is (a) simpler and more high-level than C++, and (b) has a huge library that covers tasks ranging from AI calculations to sending SMS and Emails.
 In other words, it can make life easier.
 On the other hand, the Python  interpreter adds another layer of possible snafus.
 It is therefore important to handle exceptions properly.